melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

   >
   > However often times the executing party needs send some result data or outcome of the action back to the emitter.
 In the past, it was necessary to define a separate request and response event and write code for every type of interaction to sync the two up, wait for the response and so on.
 This is very tedious and repetitive.
   >
-  > With msglink, for such a case a procedure can be defined instead of an event.
-A procedure is basically two events combined, with the only difference being that the listener now returns another object which is sent back to the emitter.
+  > With msglink, for such a case a function can be defined instead of an event.
+A function is basically two events combined, with the only difference being that the listener now returns another object which is sent back to the emitter.
 This can be integrated nicely with the async programming capability of many programming languages.
   >
-  > Another difference between procedures and events is the way that they are handled on the receiving side.
+  > Another difference between functions and events is the way that they are handled on the receiving side.
 Since events have no way of returning data or results to the emitter, there may be many listeners that are notified of the event and can perform actions when that happens.
 Although each of them may cause various actions, like emitting more events as a response, none of them are responsible for or capable of defining one singular "outcome" or "result" of the event.
 This is a broadcast theme.
   >
-  > With procedures, this is different.
-Since a procedure has to have one single definite result to be sent back to the caller (roughly equivalent to emitter for events) after it has been handled, there can only be one handler.
-A procedure may be called from many different places, but on the receiving side, there has to be exactly one handler (function).
+  > With functions, this is different.
+Since a function has to have one single definite result to be sent back to the caller (roughly equivalent to emitter for events) after it has been handled, there can only be one handler.
+A function may be called from many different places, but on the receiving side, there has to be exactly one handler (function).
 Since it is necessary for a complete transaction to always return a result, it is also not allowed for there to be no handler at all.
-So procedures always have exactly one handler.
+So functions always have exactly one handler.

 # Protocol details